siemiatj/simple-angular-app/README.md

 with RWD design leveraging public JSON API's.

 ## Setup
-You need node with npm and `grunt-cli` installed.
+You need node with npm installed.
 Then run:

 `npm install`